Ewart Grogan: Kenya

-On the outbreak of the Second World War Grogan, who was now aged in his sixties, immediately reported to Nairobi to General Dickinson.
+On the outbreak of the Second World War, Grogan, who was now aged in his sixties, immediately reported to Nairobi to General Douglas Dickinson.
 He was appointed Belgian liaison officer and carried out reconnaissance across the Congolese border.
-Later in the war he was promoted to Lieutenant-Colonel and put in charge of three prisoner of war camps in Gilgil and Nairobi.
-After the war Grogan returned to Taveta, living in Grogan's Castle, the large house he built on a hill overlooking the area.
-In 1943 Gertrude Grogan died from a heart attack in Nairobi.
+Later in the war he was promoted to lieutenant-colonel and put in charge of three prisoner of war camps in Gilgil and Nairobi.
+After the war, Grogan returned to Taveta, living in Grogan's Castle, the large house that he built on a hill overlooking the area.
+In 1943, Gertrude Grogan died from a heart attack in Nairobi.
 Grogan, seeking a fitting memorial for his wife, founded the Gertrude's Garden Children's Hospital of which there are now seven in present-day Nairobi.

-Grogan was involved in politics all his life in Kenya, serving on the Colonial Association and the legislative council.
-Grogan took an interest in the advancement and education of the indigenous African population, believing that 'the road of advancement must be open to all Africans' and only then could his vision of a 'reasonable and decent society in Africa' be fulfilled.
-Grogan had intended his Jipe Estate to be used as an agricultural college for Africans, offering it to the colonial government but never receiving a reply.
-Grogan kept abreast of politics in the colony during the struggle for independence, lunching on several occasions with Tom Mboya at the Torrs Hotel and proclaiming him a 'very remarkable young African'.
+Grogan was involved in politics all his life in Kenya by serving on the Colonial Association and the Legislative Council.
+Grogan took an interest in the advancement and education of the indigenous African population.
+He believed that 'the road of advancement must be open to all Africans' and only then could his vision of a 'reasonable and decent society in Africa' be fulfilled.
+Grogan had intended his Jipe Estate to be used as an agricultural college for Africans and offered it to the colonial government but never received a reply.
+Grogan kept abreast of politics in the colony during the struggle for independence, lunched on several occasions with Tom Mboya at the Torrs Hotel and proclaimed him a 'very remarkable young African'.
 Grogan served on the Legislative Council throughout Kenya's move to independence.
 In his later years Grogan lived with companion Camilla Towers at his house in Taveta, Kenya, until his death in South Africa at the age of 92.

 Legacy

-In 2007, American journalist Julian Smith retraced Grogan's route from South Africa to southern Sudan, and wrote about it in the book Crossing the Heart of Africa (2010).
+In 2007, the American journalist Julian Smith retraced Grogan's route from South Africa to southern Sudan, and wrote about it in the book Crossing the Heart of Africa (2010).
 The book also re-tells Grogan's journey and life story.